jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             'age': 30,
         }

   the test passes.
-I typed the year of birth value two times in the test, which means I have to make a change in two places every time I want a different :ref:`value<test_values_of_a_dictionary>`.
+I typed the year of birth two times in the test, which means I have to make a change in two places every time I want a different value for it.

 * I add a :ref:`variable<what is a variable?>` to use to remove the repetition of the year of birth from ``test_person.py``